mixu/nwm/readme.md

 # Keyboard shortcuts

 Keyboard shortcuts are now working.
-The binding is Ctrl+Win (which is free in my dev env as it is hellahard to press).
+The binding is Ctrl+Win which happens to be free in my dev env.

     Ctrl+Win 1 # Switch to workspace 1
     Ctrl+Win 2 # Switch to workspace 2